home

 ISED

 The focal constituency of ISED is enterprise development.
-ISED is a legal personality constituted as a Scientific Society, under the TCLSC Act, 1955.
-The motto that drives its activities is "sustainable development through enterprise".
+The Institute, driven by the motto, "sustainable development through enterprise", is a Scientific Society, under the TCLSC Act, 1955.

 ISED considers development of private enterprise as the fulcrum of sustainable development.
-The Institute believes that, even when the global resources get depleted day by day, sky is the limit for human capabilities.
-It is these capabilities or creativity(or 'entrepreneurship' in a wider sense), that forms the ground for germination and growth of enterprises.
+It believes that sky is the limit for human capabilities.
+It is these capabilities or creativity(or 'entrepreneurship' in a wider sense), that forms the ground for sustainable development.

 Action for sustainable development of enterprises and entrepreneurship is complex, and difficult.
-It need to be based on a holistic understanding of the process of development, on the one hand, and feedback on intelligent interventions, on the other, Suck understanding and action leads to knowledge creation.
+It needs to be based on a holistic understanding of the process of development, on the one hand, and feedback on intelligent interventions, on the other, Such understanding and action leads to knowledge creation.
 ISED programme and strategies are anchored on such a knowledge base.

 ISED identifies its role in society as a development support organisation .
 Support for enterprise development, naturally, has to give a special focus on small enterprises, since they form the seed bed of entrepreneurship in any society.